-GASB Statement No. Name Adoption required in fiscal year 84 Fiduciary Activities 2021 87 Leases 2022 88 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements 2020 89 Accounting for Interest Cost Incurred before the End of a Construction Period 2022 90 Majority Equity Interests, an amendment of GASB Statements No. 14 and No. 61 2021 91 Conduit Debt Obligations 2023 92 Omnibus 2020 2022 93 Replacement of Interbak Oferred Rates 2022 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 2023 96 Subscription-Based Information Technology Arrangements 2023 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32 2022
+GASB Statement No. Name Adoption required in fiscal year 84 Fiduciary Activities 2021 87 Leases 2022 89 Accounting for Interest Cost Incurred before the End of a Construction Period 2022 90 Majority Equity Interests, an amendment of GASB Statements No. 14 and No. 61 2021 91 Conduit Debt Obligations 2023 92 Omnibus 2020 2022 93 Replacement of Interbak Oferred Rates 2022 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements 2023 96 Subscription-Based Information Technology Arrangements 2023 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a 97 supersession of GASB Statement No. 32 2022 98 The Annual Comprehensive Report 2022